Suspect wanted in Hammond Walmart fire on Christmas Eve

 He was last seen leaving the parking lot in a dark-colored Ford F-150.

-The SFM is asking anyone with information about this person’s identity and whereabouts to contact Tangi Crimestoppers at 1-800-554-5245.
+The State Fire Marshal is asking anyone with information about this person’s identity and whereabouts to contact Tangi Crimestoppers at 1-800-554-5245.

 See a spelling or grammar error in our story?
 Click Here to report it.
 Please include the headline.